 The outdoor classroom provides ready access to the wetlands and woods to observe and discuss systems and environmental science.

-A community gathering space defined by the creation of a raised terrace in front of the greenhouse, is be used for assemblies, community events for families, and school-wide events such as Closing Exercises.
+A community gathering space defined by the creation of a raised terrace in front of the greenhouse, is available for assemblies, community and school-wide events, and Closing Exercises.